Lumiwealth/lumibot/README.md

 ## Running Tests

 We use pytest for our testing framework.
+Some tests require API keys to be in a `.env` file in the root directory.
 To run the tests, you can run the following command:

 ```bash
 pytest